 Given that increased body weight is a risk factor for developing the condition, weight loss strategies are often beneficial for overweight/obese individuals.

 Role of physiotherapists in the management of posterior tibial dysfunctionPhysiotherapists are frequently involved in the assessment, conservative management and post-surgical rehabilitation of posterior tibial dysfunction, along with other practitioners such as podiatrists and medical professionals.
-At Carina Central Physiotherapy, all our physiotherapists are either Titled Musculoskeletal or Sports Physiotherapists, meaning that they have all undertaken post-graduate study and have extensive experience in these fields.
+At Carina Central Physiotherapy, all our physiotherapists are either Titled Musculoskeletal or Sports and Exercise Physiotherapists, meaning that they have all undertaken post-graduate study and have extensive experience in these fields.
 We therefore have the skills and knowledge to assess and diagnose this condition, and to implement a high-quality management plan.

 Beeson, P. (2014).
 Posterior Tibial Tendinopathy: What Are the Risk Factors?
 Journal of the American Podiatric Medical Association, 104(5), 455-467.

 Brukner, P., & Khan, K. (2012).
 In Clinical Sports Medicine (4th ed).
 McGraw-Hill Astralia Pty Ltd.

 Deland, J. T., de Asla, R. J., Sung, I.-H., Ernberg, L. A., & Potter, H. G. (2005).
 Posterior Tibial Tendon Insufficiency: Which Ligaments are Involved?
 Foot & Ankle International, 26, 427. doi:10.1177/107110070502600601

 Rabbito, M., Pohl, M., Humble, N., & Ferber, R. (2011).
 Biomechanical and Clinical Factors Related to Stage I Posterior Tibial Tendon Dysfunction.
 Journal of Orthopaedic and Sports Physical Therapy, 41(10), 776-784.